-Subcontractor vs Contractor and Their differences
+Subcontractor vs Contractor and Their Differences

 Even though many people often confuse them, contractors and subcontractors operate very differently.
-Understanding the difference is crucial if you're about to get involved in a large-scale construction project.
+Understanding the difference is crucial if you are about to get involved in a large-scale construction project.
 It will provide you with a deeper insight into how different tasks are handled and delegated, and will help you figure out what to anticipate during the project.

-The main difference between subcontractors and contractors is that a contractor is hired to perform specific tasks, while a subcontractor is hired to provide services to contractors when they don't have the corresponding qualifications or experience.
+The main difference between subcontractors and contractors is that a contractor is hired to perform specific tasks, while a subcontractor is hired to provide services to contractors when they do not have the corresponding qualifications or experience.
 Contractors hire subcontractors to bridge gaps in the project when the contractor's own skills or team members are not sufficient.

 What is a subcontractor?